google/bigwheels/CONTRIBUTING.md

 *   Please add new commits to your branch, instead of amending your commit.
     Adding new commits makes it easier for the reviewer to see what has changed since the last review.
-*   Once you are ready for another round of reviews, add a comment at the bottom, such as "Ready for review" or "Please take a look" (or "PTAL").
+*   Once you are ready for another round of reviews, you can either click the "re-request review" button, or add a comment at the bottom, such as "Ready for review" or "Please take a look" (or "PTAL").
 This explicit handoff is useful when responding with multiple small commits.

 After the PR has been reviewed it is the job of the reviewer to merge the PR.